trinib/AdGuard-WireGuard-Unbound-DNScrypt/OpenVPN-Setup.md

 ## ╸ Configure OpenVPN With `Adguard/Unbound/Cloudflare` ╸

-_Remember this is for when you are connected to wireguard vpn only 24/7 or an outside network cause you already have Adguard/Unbound/Cloudflare set up and running on your devices manually when on home network._
+_Remember this is for when you are connected to OpenVPN vpn only 24/7 or an outside network cause you already have Adguard/Unbound/Cloudflare set up and running on your devices manually when on home network._

 Open the client.ovpn config file with a text editor like <a href="https://notepad-plus-plus.org/downloads/"><b>notepad++</b></a> and add `dhcp-option DNS pi's_ip` under the line "verb 3"

 <p align="center">
  <img src="https://i.imgur.com/qmAxJDq.jpg">

+#